Texas (Chris Rea song)

-"Texas" is a song by British singer-songwriter Chris Rea, released in April 1990 as an extended play from his tenth studio album, The Road to Hell (1989).
+"Texas" is a song by British singer-songwriter Chris Rea, released on 23 April 1990 as an extended play from his tenth studio album, The Road to Hell (1989).
 It was written by Rea and produced by Rea and Jon Kelly.
 "Texas" reached No. 69 in the UK Singles Chart and remained in the Top 100 for two weeks.

 "Texas" was the second song of the same name that Rea had recorded.
 The first was an entirely different song, released on his 1983 album Water Sign.

 Background

 "Texas" was inspired by a conversation Rea had with his neighbour about Texas.
 At the time, Rea had not been to the state, whereas his neighbour described the long, clear roads and lack of traffic jams there.
 In the 1999 Collins Gem book Classic Albums, Rea said of the song's character: "He's going for that big Western apple in the sky.
 He's thinking it should be like Texas, and he's thinking of large, cheap steaks, every woman is 6' 4" and has massive legs and looks like Jerry Hall, [and] there's no trouble because they say there's no trouble.
 But really, if you've been there, it's even three times more violent."